vanthuynh/take-home-amz-scraper/README.md

 - [X] Handling changes in the webpage structure
 - [X] Scripts run at reasonable interval to effectively monitor price changes
-- [ ] Data Processing:  Implement logic to compare the current price against the previously recorded price to detect a price drop.
+- [X] Data Processing:  Implement logic to compare the current price against the previously recorded price to detect a price drop.
-- [ ] Notification: Upon detecting a price drop, trigger an automated notification
+- [X] Notification: Upon detecting a price drop, trigger an automated notification
-- [ ] Logging: Maintain a log of price changes and notification events
+- [X] Logging: Maintain a log of price changes and notification events

+### Intuition
+- Initially I wanted to develop an program with minimal installation and configurations; After taking quite a long time, I realized Amazon has quite a lot of security measure to prevent people from scraping their data or potentially any malicious cybersecurity risks.

 ## Installations Required
 - Install Chromedriver: [click here](https://googlechromelabs.github.io/chrome-for-testing/#stable)

--
+- VPN Software

 ## How To Run Application
 1. Install `virtualenv`: